-Phyllis Analyst, Equity Capital Markets Investment Banking division, Hong Kong
+Phyllis Executive Director/Vice President, Equity Capital Markets Investment Banking Division, Hong Kong

 After almost two years here, the term ‘colleague’ has gradually transformed to ‘friend’ and ‘mentor’.